“Georgia Fields dreams in fantastic Technicolor. ★★★★”

 Queenscliff Music Festival, VIC

-Australian Centre for the Moving Image, VIC
+ACMI (Australian Centre for the Moving Image), VIC

 The Corner Hotel, VIC